ph1p/zeit-integration-router/README.md

 ## What is this?

 This is a small router concept for zeit integrations.
-It support the basic functionality of a router and some extras like parameters.
+It supports the basic functionality of a router and some extras like parameters.

 **DEMO**: [https://zeit.co/integrations/integration-router](https://zeit.co/integrations/integration-router)
 **Example**: go to `src/example`